RiseGaming/Takistan-Life-Rules/README.md

 4. To win: Capture all enemy territory points and contain them within 1500m of their base for 10 minutes.
 5. No war within the first hour of server uptime.
 6. War ends in a draw if unresolved after 2 hours.
-7. No land or rewards granted unless staff declares.
+7. No land or rewards granted unless staff say otherwise.
-8. Staff may end war at any time.

 > [!WARNING]
 > Staff have final say on Declaration/Ending of War.